wazuh/wazuh-documentation/source/getting-started/use-cases/file-integrity.rst

       :align: center
       :width: 80%

 #.
-The **Event** section shows the alerts triggered by the FIM module.
+The **Events** section shows the alerts triggered by the FIM module.
 It displays details such as the agent name, the file path of the monitored file, the type of FIM event, a description of the alert, and the rule level of each alert.

    .. thumbnail:: /images/getting-started/use-cases/fim/fim-alerts.png
       :title: File integrity monitoring module alerts